philippinespire/2022_PIRE_omics_workshop/leiognathus_leuciscus/PCA_Admixture_README.md

 The output file that we are especially interested in is the one with the extension `*eigenvec`.
 This file contains each individual's "loadings" (coordinates) on each of the principal components.
 It is these loadings that we will use to visualize the data.

 We still have a bit more work to do before we can analyze the results of our PCA.
 What you have just created are the "loadings", or coordinates that help you plot individuals on a graph.
 Now, we need to do the actual plotting.
-Normally we do this with an R-script designed specifically to take data created by our CSSL (capture) pipeline and turn it into beautiful figures.
+Normally, we do this with an R-script designed specifically to take data created by our CSSL (capture) pipeline and turn it into beautiful figures.
 However, to save time during the workshop, we won't actually run that R-script today.
 Instead, we will download and look at some plots already created with the data you are working with.

 We have to download these plots to your local computer before we can open them up and look at them: